CoderGreensparrow/oscdraw/README.md

 ## `objects`

 These classes are abstract representations of objects.
-Using these is recommended if you don't use any shortenings (see the shortenings section for more).
+Using these are recommended if you don't use any shortenings (see the shortenings section for more).
 Make sure you pass the appropriate objects to the appropriate `draw_` functions.

 ## `font`

-If you want to create your custom font for the `draw_font` function (eg. one that supports cyrillic or japanese characters), use the `Font` class.
+If you want to create your custom font for the `draw_font` function (e.g. one that supports cyrillic or japanese characters), use the `Font` class.
 Make sure you understand how to use `ObjectCollection`s from `objects`.

 ## shortenings

 A shortening is just a shorter way to pass the values to functions.
-Eg. for the `draw_line` function:
+E.g. for the `draw_line` function:

 - `draw_line(Line(Point(0, 0), Point(1000, 1000)))`
 - `draw_line(Line((0, 0), (1000, 1000))`